 Number of individuals: A large sample offers more confidence for a more reliable data set.
 SHEP protocol requires a minimum of 100 individual invertebrates to be picked and identified per sample.
-140 invertebrates were identified in this sample.
-This sample size in adequate.
+181 invertebrates were identified in this sample.
+This sample size in a good size.

-Dominant Family: The dominant family was Simuliidae (Black Flies / Trueflies) representing 32% of the sample.
-Simuliidae has a tolerance value of 6 on a scale of 0-10.
-The lower the tolerance value, the lower their tolerance to pollution).
-Black flies filter fine organic matter from the water.
-They are common in streams of the Upper Midwest and in some situations can reach huge numbers (Guide to Aquatic Invertebrates of the Upper Midwest, R.W.
+Dominant Family: The dominant family was Gammaridae have a tolerance value of 4 (moderate) on a scale of 0-10 (the lower the tolerance value, the lower their tolerance to pollution).
+Gammaridae are crustaceans and related to Hyalellidaes.
+The differentiation between the two families is a tiny flagellum found on the antennae of the Gammaridae.
+They can be extremely abundant in water bodies without fish and are important in the breakdown of organic matter.
+They generally live in shallow regions of most waterbodies, and are found in snags and vegetation.
+They are an important food source for fish and other invertebrate predators.
+(Guide to Aquatic Invertebrates of the Upper Midwest, R.W.
 Bouchard, Jr.)

-Number of Families: 11 families were identified in the sample.
-This compares to 12 families in 2013 and 16 families in 2012.
+Number of Families: 10 families were identified in the sample.
+This compares to 11 families in 2014 and 12 families in 2013.
 In general, a more diverse sample suggests a healthier stream environment.

 EPT: Ephemeroptera-Plecoptera-Tricoptera (Mayfly-Stonefly-Caddisfly) are three Orders of invertebrates with low tolerance to pollution.
 The more of these families in a sample, the better.
 In healthy streams, more than 10-12 EPT families is considered good; in an urban area like the Rice Creek Watershed, 3-5 EPT families is considered good.
-In 2014, 2 EPT families (Heptageniidae (Mayfly) and Hydropsychidae (Caddisfly)) were identified in the sample and made up 3% of the total sample.
+In 2015, 3 EPT families (Baetidae (Mayfly), Leptoceridae (Caddisfly), and Hydropsychidae (Caddisfly)) were identified in the sample and made up 8% of the total sample.

-Interpretation of the Hilsenhoff Biotic Index Sampling Sites 2007 2008 2009 2010 2011 2012 2013 2014 Clearwater Creek 5.9 5.5 6.3 4.5 4.7 4.6 4.9 5.6 Cross Check 5.9 6.8 4.7
+Interpretation of the Hilsenhoff Biotic Index Sampling Sites 2007 2008 2009 2010 2011 2012 2013 2014 2015 Clearwater Creek 5.9 5.5 6.3 4.5 4.7 4.6 4.9 5.6 4.4 Cross Check 5.9 6.8 4.7 Na Na Na Na Na Na